exoplatform/exo-documentation/docs/GettingStarted.rst

 |DW-4|

-- You can also your rank for this week and by clicking on your rank, you can see a leaderboard that presents your position comparing to you collaborators and your weekly gained points.
+- You can also your rank for this week and by clicking on your rank, you can see a leaderboard that presents your position comparing to other members and the amount of points you earned this week so far.

 |DW-5|